Your money-making expert. Financial journalist, TV and radio personality.

-Searching for a job and being offered work can take time and with bills piling up, being unemployed is far from ideal.
-The good news is there are ways to make money whilst unemployed, biding you a bit more time to search and land a role suited to your background, experience and career aspirations rather than, out of desperation, taking the first job that’s offered to you.
+The good news is that there are ways to make money whilst unemployed!
+This buys you a bit more time to search and land a role suited to your background.
+There’s no need to panic and grab the first opportunity that comes your way!

 If this situation sounds familiar and you are in desperate need for a quick cash fix as the job search continues, take a look at the following ways to make money when you’re unemployed.

 Selling unwanted items on the likes of eBay and Amazon is a great way to earn some money whilst you’re out of work.
-You need not be a technical whizz or a digital maestro either, as selling on ecommerce sites is pretty straightforward.
+You need not be a technical whizz or a digital maestro either, as selling on large e-commerce sites is pretty straightforward.

-If you don’t have any items to sell, visiting local charity shops or car boot sales and purchasing some bargain items that are likely to go for more on auction sites like eBay, can be a fun, rewarding and easy way to generate an income whilst you’re looking for work.
+If you don’t have any items to sell, try visiting local charity shops or car boot sales and purchasing some bargain items.
+You can sell these for more on auction sites like eBay!
+It can be a fun, rewarding and easy way to generate an income whilst you’re looking for work.

-Before you take the plunge and start selling online, carry out some research by looking at what sells well online and how much profit is in different items.
+Before you take the plunge, research what sells well online and how much profit is in different items.
 If, for example, second-hand designer clothes and accessories tend to sell for substantial price tags, you’ll know what to look out for as you browse the car boot sales on a Sunday morning.

-If selling online doesn’t tickle your fancy you could always join the sellers who congregate at car boot sales across the country at some ungodly hour on a Saturday or Sunday morning.
+If selling online doesn’t tickle your fancy, you could always join the sellers who congregate at car boot sales across the country in the early hours of a Saturday or Sunday morning.

-Get up in the attic, dust down those trinkets that haven’t seen the light of day in years and display them with pride at a forthcoming car boot sale.
-You never know, the money you generate from items that were merely gathering dust at home could be enough to take care of your groceries for the whole month.
+Get up in the attic, dust down those trinkets that haven’t seen the light of day in years, and display them with pride at a forthcoming car boot sale.
+You never know what you’ll find!
+The money you generate from items that were gathering dust at home could be enough to take care of your groceries for the whole month.

 You might not have a property portfolio to enjoy the lifestyle of a landlord with multiple properties, but you might be sitting on something that will generate some revenue in rent.
 A spare room, for example, in your home could potentially be turned into a monthly source of income.

-Though it’s not just property that you can rent out and the more creative you are with prospective rentable items, the better.
-You may have read about the lady who utilised her designer handbag addiction into a lucrative business by renting her Prada, Burberry and the rest of a £40,000 designer handbag collection to punters keen to be seen with a designer handbag by their side for a night – take note and be inspired folks!
+Though it’s not just property that you can rent out – the more creative you are with prospective items to rent, the better.
+You may have read about the lady who turned her designer handbag addiction into a lucrative business.
+She rented her Prada, Burberry and the rest of her £40,000 designer handbag collection to punters keen to be seen with a designer handbag by their side for a night!

-Granted, there are surveys in circulation on the internet that claim to offer rewards for participants but in reality provide a pittance for your time and effort.
-Despite the scams, it is possible to make money, or at the very least earn vouchers, completing online surveys, the trick is knowing where to go.
+It is possible to make money, or at the very least earn vouchers, completing online surveys.
+The trick of getting decent rewards is knowing where to go.

-Some of the best survey sites that offer cash incentives are Crowdology, which pays hard cash via PayPal as soon as you reach the £4 withdrawal threshold, MySurvey, which has an abundance of surveys and enables participants to withdraw funds when their balance reaches £3, and Inbox Pounds, which pays £1 just for signing up.
+One of the best survey sites that offer cash incentives is Crowdology, which pays hard cash via PayPal as soon as you reach the £4 withdrawal threshold.
+Also good are LifePoints, which has an abundance of surveys and enables participants to withdraw funds when their balance reaches £3, and Inbox Pounds, which pays £1 just for signing up.